 Psychologists who study dreams tell us that the last five conscious minutes of our day determine what we’ll be dreaming about at night.
 And we all know that how we slept at night determines a lot of how we perform the next day.

 That’s one good reason to get into the “Bedtime Shema” routine.
-Find it in your prayer book.
+Find it in your prayer book (or here).
 Do it like this:

 Don’t try to rush through this like you did rush-hour traffic.
 Pause.
 Let go of the maddening thoughts of the day.
 Empty your mind.